zezutom/spark-tweetalyzer/README.md

 ### Step 5: Externalize App Config
 The app ships with default configuration - see [app.properties](https://github.com/zezutom/spark-tweetalyzer/blob/master/src/main/resources/app.properties).
 I strongly suggest you do NOT put your actual Twitter credentials into this file.
 Do the following instead:

-1. Create a new directory outside of this project and associate it with a system variable called TWEETALYZER_CONF_DIR
+First of all, create a new directory outside of this project and associate it with a system variable called TWEETALYZER_CONF_DIR

 Here is the relevant part of my ```~/.bash_profile```